 Olney-Sandy Spring Veterinary Hospital offers a complete menu of professional grooming services that can keep your pet clean, healthy, and happy.
-Our full-time groomer, Christine Clem, has over two decades of dog grooming experience with all breeds, including in-depth knowledge of breed patterns and breed standards.
+Our full-time groomer, Christina Leon, has over ten years of grooming experience with all breeds of dogs and cats, is familiar with breed standards, and is comfortable with scissor work.
 Our hospital staff can handle any canine or feline grooming needs.

 OSSVH pet grooming services include:

 Routine and therapeutic bathing, including medicated baths and dips

 OSSVH will also provide you with advice for maintaining your pet between grooming appointments.
 Regular home and professional grooming can help prevent hair matting and skin and ear infections.

 Grooming services are available by appointment only Monday, Wednesday, Thursday, & Saturday.
 All pets and breeds are welcome; however, your pet must be current on vaccinations.
 To schedule a grooming appointment, click here to submit your request online, call OSSVH and ask for Christina or call Christina directly at 301-774-9878.
 You can also email Christina at firstname.lastname@example.org